sashashan/Road-Mapping/README.txt

 // README

-Note: when the program stops running, a message will be displayed in the output.
+Note: when the program is finished running, a message will be displayed in the output.
 Part 2 takes the longest time, but it still should not exceed 1 minute.
 Also, when the pop up window appears you will need to drag the corners to resize it to see the content.